Updated by Bobby

 Both of these pedals have a tap tempo control and we like both of them for folks who are trying to buy the highest-value option.
 If you want to knock down the cost of your investment a little more, Reverb usually has these pedals used, cheaper.

-At any given time there should be plenty of the Carbon Copy Deluxe pedals on hand, and that unit's price point has been trending down in recent years:
+At any given time there should be plenty of the Carbon Copy Deluxe pedals on hand.

-Particularly with used options available from places like Reverb, these two pedals are probably going to give you some of the lowest price points.
+Particularly with used options available from places like Reverb, these two pedals are probably going to give you some of the lower price points, around $200.
 Though admittedly, $200 can feel like a high price in certain contexts.
 Yet, it's not necessarily an unusual price tag for a new delay pedal.

 We would just argue that the CC Deluxe and the ARP give you the most quality and value for what you're paying.